Social Animals – the effects of social media on the safari industry

 One of my most enduring and longest-standing friendships began with a disagreement.
 At its core, it was a disagreement between two passionate naturalists about what responsible “consumption” of wildlife looked like.
 I viewed encroaching on a wild animal as an aggressive, uninvited and unnecessary consumption of resources – of a sense of safety compromised, a feeling of calm stolen.
 When we met, Gavin and I were both guides at Londolozi Private Game Reserve.
 Gavin was, to be frank, a much better guide than I was.
 To be less deferential, he had a different style of guiding (that is what he would say).
 His knowledge was exceptional, his wit was quick, he took incredible photos and his guests always adored him – so much so that he is now married to one of them!

 I, on the other hand, delivered a different safari experience and have not married a guest.
 I thrived on what I dubbed the “slow safari”, often quoting Prince Charles’s assertion that “one preferred to paint than photograph as that process required one to really look at the subject”.
-In reality, this approach to some extent masked the absence of and my inability with a camera, but equally, it did afford me the opportunity to sit quietly and observe.
+In reality, this approach to some extent masked my inability with a camera (to be fair, I never had one to be useless with), but equally, it did afford me the opportunity to sit quietly and observe.
 I encouraged the guests on my vehicle to do the same.

 The day of the quarrel, slow met fast and grievances were aired.
 At the time of our altercation, Gavin was guiding one of his fancy repeat amateur photographer guests (another feather in his guiding cap) and I was slogging away with my “everyday, regular guests”.
 Seated in pole position in a charming sighting, with a young leopard cub frolicking in a tree in the watery, late afternoon sunshine, I radioed Gavin and the semi-pro camera crew, inviting him to take up a position to enjoy the delights on show.
 When Gavin brazenly plonked his Land Rover far too close to the little fella for my liking, and then to add insult to further injury, proceeded to use some artificial lighting to improve the shot, I was not amused.
 My lack of amusement was not simply because my ethics had been offended, but also because I had spent the vast majority of the sighting prior to Gavin’s arrival explaining to my guests how I could not approach any closer, nor could we use a spotlight to brighten the scene for fear of negatively impacting the little animal.